abuMomin/LeetCode_CP/readme.md

 ### 2. First think SOLUTION, then CODE
 1. First think of the how to solve it logically, Do not think how to code it.
     - Didn't get what it means?
 [Check the video.](https://youtu.be/xF554Tlzo-c?si=tNe_hSI43OE0Q2om&t=162)
+2. Code your solution.
+3. Run test-cases, submit, get it accepted.
-2. Jump to check the optimal way (Jump to Step.
+4. Jump to check the optimal way (Jump to Step.
 3.2)
-3. Think!
+5. Think!
 Try to solve it in optimal way.
-4. Now, CODE.
+6. Now, CODE.

 ### 3. Learn by doing the in the right approach
 1. First, try to come up with your solution (From Step.
 2.1)